-Do you have the marriage or family life you had hoped for
+Do you have the marriage or family life you had hoped for on the outside, – but It’s missing something?

 You may not know exactly what makes you happy.
 Most people are happiest when they live their lives according to the values they find important.
 I can help you define these values, and look for ways to work toward living them.